jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

                 )
             )

-* I change the date for ``sleep_time`` to test it
+* then change the date for ``sleep_time`` to test it

   .. code-block:: python

     sleep_time = random_timestamp('1999/12/30')

-  still green, then change it to a bad date
+  still green.
+I change it to a bad date

   .. code-block:: python

     sleep_time = random_timestamp('1999/12/32')

-  and the test is stuck in a loop, this is a problem, I change the date back
+  and the test is stuck in a loop, this is a problem.
+I change the date back

   .. code-block:: python